entice/entice/topic_entity.md

 - map             // the underscore name of the map
 ```

-Success: (Since this topic kills your entity upon leave, you will have to do so on your own)
+Success: (Since this topic kills your entity upon leave,
+you will have to go through the token -> websocket process for the
+new map again on your own)

 ```
 map:change:ok